GhassenHafsiaINSAT/Dear_ImGui/Doc/openGl.md

         gl_Position = vec4(aPos.x, aPos.y, aPos.z, 1.0);
     }
     ```
+- In vertex shader, the line with layout and position is just saying "get the attribute 0 and put it in a variable called position

 - We take then the source code for the vertex shader and store it in a const C string:
     ```c